developer-zebra/developer-zebra-site/src/ddt/2-1/guide/about/index.md

 <br>

 **Note:**
-* **Multiple instances of app -** If Diagnostic Tool v1.0 is already present on the device and Diagnostic Tool v2.1 is then installed on the same device, there will be 2 versions of the app that exist.
-To avoid this scenario, the administrator can disable Diagnostic Tool v1.0 using [AppManager CSP](/mx/appmgr) for the device to run a single version of the app.
+* **Multiple instances of app -** If Device Diagnostic Tool v1.0 is already present on the device and Device Diagnostic Tool v2.1 is then installed on the same device, there will be 2 versions of the app that exist.
+To avoid this scenario, the administrator can disable Device Diagnostic Tool v1.0 using [AppManager CSP](/mx/appmgr) for the device to run a single version of the app.
 * **Setting persistence -** Upon initial app install, any setting changes made through the UI persist since configuration.xml does not exist.
 However, after exporting the .xml file, any changes in the UI no longer persist until the .xml file is imported into the device.

 ## Important Notes
-1. **Multiple Android user accounts -** When using multiple Android user accounts on a single device, Diagnostic Tool use and functionality only applies to the active primary user.
+1. **Multiple Android user accounts -** When using multiple Android user accounts on a single device, Device Diagnostic Tool use and functionality only applies to the active primary user.
 2.	**Limitation due to low memory on the device -** Once the available device memory is less than 3 MB, a message appears indicating there is no space on the device and logging will no longer take place.
 Additionally the Audio Test cannot be executed.
-3. **Device orientation -** Diagnostic Tool is only supported in the default orientation of the device.
+3. **Device orientation -** Device Diagnostic Tool is only supported in the default orientation of the device.
 It does not support switching between both portrait and landscape modes.
-4. **Split screen support -** On Android N and above, Diagnostic Tool does not support split screen mode.
+4. **Split screen support -** On Android N and above, Device Diagnostic Tool does not support split screen mode.

 <br>